 Most mortgage loan types have a ceiling or limit.
 When the conforming limit increases, FHA does as well.
-Although conventional and FHA loan limits are not the same.
+However, conventional and FHA loan limits are not the same.
 Fannie Mae and Freddie Mac conforming loan limits are higher than FHA limits.
 So when looking to purchase a primary residence, one of the key comparisons would be allowed loan size.
-The new conforming loan limit for single family homes is $510,400.
+The new conforming loan limit for single-family homes is $548,250.

 - FHA loan limits